In this page

 1. Assigned conversations - the total number of assigned conversations during the selected period of time, regardless of the current status of an assigned conversation (All statuses are taken into the account: Open, Pending, and Closed)

-3. Closed per teammate - the average number of closed conversations per team member
+3. Closed conversations per teammate - the average number of closed conversations per team member

 4. Number of replies per user